-- It’s more than just paying pet rent.
+- It's not fair, but pet discrimination is common.
+And it’s about more than just paying pet rent.
 Some homeowner’s associations (HOAs), many home insurance companies, apartment complexes, and even cities/counties have policies that ban certain animals, including specific dog breeds and mixes.
 Although there is much controversy over these breed restrictions, certain entities like apartment complexes and rentals, reserve the right to enforce any lease bans on what they deem “aggressive breeds.”

 - Even if you don’t have an aggressive breed as outlined in the contract, another neighbor could.
 If the thought of it makes you uneasy, it should.
 Terms of the other tenant’s lease are only known and enforceable by the landlord.
 So, it’s at their discretion to give them the boot, and you won’t have a say if a dispute arises over an unfriendly pet.